Course Inquiry Starter Kit

 The Course Inquiry Starter Kit gives you tools and guided prompts to begin exploring those questions on your own — using your syllabus, your assignments, and your course data.
 These aren't diagnostic reports.
 They're starting points: structured ways to look at your own course with fresh eyes.

-For faculty who want to go deeper, our Educational Effectiveness and Teaching Innovation staff can help you go further — with institution-level data, comparative analysis, and one-on-one consultations.
+For faculty who want to go deeper, our Educational Effectiveness and Teaching Innovation staff can help — with institution-level data, comparative analysis, and one-on-one consultations.

 Start with a question.
 We'll help you find the answer.